Understanding Herpes SImplex Lab Test: Serology Blood Test and Herpes PCR. Knowledge for Oral Herpes, Genital Herpes, Anal Herpes, Rectal Herpes

 Dr.Deyn | 9 August 2019, Reviewed and updated on 28 July 2024

-The differences between blood antibody test and most-advanced DNA testing
+The differences between blood antibody tests and most advanced DNA testing

 Genital and oral herpes are infections caused by the herpes simplex virus (HSV).
 HSV is spread through close contact with a person actively shedding the virus, usually through skin-to-skin or sexual contact.
 Even without symptoms of HSV, you can still actively shed the virus and infect others.